Whitney stratifications are conically smooth: Background on stratified spaces

-\begin{note} A very useful notion relative to stratified spaces (see for example from \cite[Definition 2.4.4]{AFT}) is the notion of depth of a stratified space at a point.
-For example, let $Z$ be an unstratified space of Lebesgue covering dimension $n$.
-Then the depth of the cone $C(Z)$ at the cone point is $n+1$.\end{note}

 \begin{defin}[{\cite[Definition A.5.5]{HA}}] Let $(X, P, s)$ be a stratified space, $p\in P$, and $x\in X_p$.
 Let $P_{>p}=\{q\in P\mid q >p\}$.
-A {\bf conical chart} at $x$ is the datum of a stratified space $(Z,P_{>p},t)$, an unstratified space $Y$, and a $P$-stratified open embedding whose image hits $x$.
+A \textbf{conical chart} at $x$ is the datum of a stratified space $(Z,P_{>p},t)$, an unstratified space $Y$, and a $P$-stratified open embedding whose image hits $x$.
 Here the stratification of $Y\times C(Z)$ is induced by the stratification of $C(Z)$, namely by the maps $Y\times C(Z)\to C(Z)\to P_{\geq p}\to P$ (see \cref{cone-def}).

-A stratified space is {\bf conically stratified} if it admits a covering by conical charts.\end{defin}
+A stratified space is \textbf{conically stratified} if it admits a covering by conical charts.\end{defin}

-However, the conically stratified spaces we are interested in are the so-called {\bf $C^0$-stratified spaces} defined in \cite[Definition 2.1.15]{AFT}.
-Instead of giving the definition, we just recall the two important properties of such a space $(X,P,s)$: \begin{itemize} \item every stratum $X_p$ is a topological manifold; \item there is a basis of the topology of $X$ formed by conical charts where $Z$ is a {\it compact} $C^0$-stratified space over the relevant $P_{>p}$.
-Note that $Z$ will have depth strictly less than $X$.
-This observation will be useful in order to make many inductive arguments work. \end{itemize}
+More precisely, the conically stratified spaces we are interested in are the so-called \textbf{$C^0$-stratified spaces} defined in \cite[Definition 2.1.15]{AFT}.
+Here we recall the two important properties of a $C^0$-stratified space $(X,s:X\to P)$: \begin{itemize} \item every stratum $X_p$ is a \textit{topological manifold}; \item there is a \textit{basis} of the topology of $X$ formed by conical charts where $Z$ is a \textit{compact} $C^0$-stratified space over the relevant $P_{>p}$.
+Note that $Z$ will have depth strictly less than $X$; this observation will be useful in order to make many inductive arguments work. \end{itemize}

-Hence the definition of \cite{AFT} may be interpreted as a possible analog of the notion of topological manifold in the stratified setting: charts are continuous maps which establish a stratified homeomorphism between a small open set of the stratified space and some ``basic'' stratified set.
+Hence the definition of \cite{AFT} may be interpreted as a possible analogue of the notion of topological manifold in the stratified setting: charts are continuous maps which establish a stratified homeomorphism between a small open set of the stratified space and some ``basic'' stratified set.

-Following this point of view we may say that the work \cite{AFT} answers, among other things, to the question of finding an analog of ``smooth manifold'' in the stratified setting.
-We refer to \cite[Definition 3.2.21]{AFT} for the definition of a {\bf conically smooth stratified space} (and to the whole Section 3 there for a complete understanding of the notion).
+Following this point of view, one may raise the question of finding an analogue of ``smooth manifold'' (or, more precisely, ``smoothly differentiable structure'') in the stratified setting.
+We refer to \cite[Definition 3.2.21]{AFT} for the definition of a \textbf{conically smooth structure} (and to the whole Section 3 there for a complete understanding of the notion), which is a very satisfying answer to this question.
+The definition is rather involved, as it relies essentially on a technical inductive construction based on the \textbf{depth} of a stratification.
+We sketch the main steps of the definition below.